๐Ÿ’งLimnology

 Vernal Pools

-• Ephemeral hydroperiod—pools fill during winter/spring rains and dry completely by summer, creating a predator-free window for reproduction
+• Ephemeral hydroperiod means pools fill during winter/spring rains and dry completely by summer.
+Because they dry out, fish can't establish, creating a predator-free window for reproduction.

-• Obligate species like fairy shrimp, California tiger salamanders, and spadefoot toads have evolved life cycles synchronized to this temporary flooding regime
+• Obligate species like fairy shrimp, California tiger salamanders, and spadefoot toads have evolved life cycles synchronized to this temporary flooding regime.
+These organisms literally cannot reproduce without vernal pool conditions.

-• Resting stages (eggs, cysts, seeds) survive dry periods in soil, allowing rapid community reassembly when pools refill—a key adaptation for drought tolerance
+• Resting stages (eggs, cysts, seeds) survive dry periods in the soil, allowing rapid community reassembly when pools refill.
+This is a key adaptation for drought tolerance and one reason vernal pool soils are ecologically valuable even when dry.

 Prairie Potholes

-• Glacial origin—these depressions formed when ice blocks buried in glacial till melted, creating the "duck factory" of North America across the northern Great Plains
+• Glacial origin sets these apart.
+These depressions formed when ice blocks buried in glacial till melted, creating millions of small wetlands across the northern Great Plains.
+They're often called the "duck factory" of North America.

 Coastal and Saline Wetlands: Marine Influence